Multi-class Detection of Pathological Speech with Latent Features: How does it perform on unseen data?: Introduction

 In this paper, we continue to address these issues by carefully matching the control group to the speech pathologies in terms of speaker demographics such as age and gender distribution, as well as recording conditions.
 Furthermore, we account for class imbalances by applying an over-sampling algorithm to the minority classes.
 To further evaluate the robustness of our approach, we experiment on reverberated speech data and apply the trained models to unseen speech corpora.
 We utilize latent speech representations extracted from a pre-trained wav2vec 2.0 encoder as inputs to large margin classifiers, tree-based methods, and neural networks.

-Our contributions are: We are the first to use wav2vec 2.0 embeddings for the automatic detection of voice and speech pathologies in a multi-class setting.
-We address the issue of involuntarily encoding information about recording conditions and speaker demographics in cross-corpora studies by carefully matching the healthy control group to the recording conditions and speaker demographics of the pathological data.
-We conduct systematic robustness tests on different W2V representations (at various layers), noise conditions, and unseen speech corpora.
+Our contributions are: We are the first to use W2V2 embeddings for the automatic detection of voice and speech pathologies in a multi-class setting.
+We address the issue of involuntarily encoding information about recording conditions and speaker demographics in cross-corpora studies.
+We conduct systematic robustness tests on different W2V2 representations (at various layers), noise conditions, and unseen speech corpora.
+Finally, we demonstrate that multi-class detection performs similar to binary classification on each individual corpus and can even lead to more robust results on unseen data.